ChampionOfGoats/ChampionOfGoats/README.md

 ### Well, hay!
 Didn't see you there!

 The name's Leif.
-I'm a senior engineer from Cambridge, UK, working with nCipher Security to deliver trust, integrity and control to business critical information and applications.
+I'm a senior engineer from Cambridge, UK, working with Entrust to secure a world in motion.

 I've developed secure systems that are deployed worldwide, with police forces and ambulance crews to airport security and military personnel; built functionality to protect financial transactions and driverless cars; and have led projects to eke every last drop of performance from legacy platforms with great success.
-Currently, I'm 'scrum master' for nCipher's 'Asgard' team, ensuring they have everything they need (and nothing they don't) to get the job done.
+Currently, I'm 'scrum master' for Entrust's _Asgard_ team, ensuring they have everything they need (and nothing they don't) to get the job done.

-Boring stuff aside, much of my 'public' work is mix of useful tools and _really dumb_ meme apps.
-'Suddenly, Geese' is a reddit bot who's sole function is to 'honk' at other users, sometimes seductively, that gained several thousand in 'Karma' before its deactivation 48 hours later.
-Conversely, 'SSHamer' is a web application that maps SSH intrusion attempts against a web server, providing useful insights into the security of your machines.
+Boring stuff aside, much of my public work is mix of useful tools and _really dumb_ meme apps. _[Suddenly, Geese](https://github.com/ChampionOfGoats/suddenlygeese)_ is a reddit bot who's sole function is to 'honk' at other users, sometimes seductively, that gained several thousand in 'Karma' before its deactivation 48 hours later.
+Conversely, _[SSHamer](https://github.com/ChampionOfGoats/sshamer)_ is a web application that maps SSH intrusion attempts against a web server, providing an interesting visualisation of where attacks are originating from.

 In the last couple of years, I've had the pleasure and freedom to pick up and learn a lot of new tools and technology.
-Golang, Kotlin, Node and ASP.NET Core are all examples of tech I've had great fun playing with.
+Golang, [Swift](https://github.com/ChampionOfGoats/advent-of-code-2020), [Kotlin](https://github.com/ChampionOfGoats/advent-of-code), [Node](https://github.com/rpokemon/vote) and [ASP.NET Core](https://github.com/ChampionOfGoats/Flush) are all examples of tech I've had great fun playing with.

-I'm currently working on Flush, a tool for facilitating agile planning exercises in small distributed teams.
+I'm currently working on [Flush](https://github.com/ChampionOfGoats/Flush), a tool for facilitating agile planning exercises in small distributed teams.

 <!--
 **ChampionOfGoats/ChampionOfGoats** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.